 The Chicago Police Department’s brutality ruins the lives it doesn’t end.
 I was beaten and falsely charged with crimes I did not commit for no other reason other than I’m Black and spoke out against police brutality.
 But I survived my encounter with CPD, unlike so many others.
 And I’m bringing this lawsuit to help stop police brutality in Chicago for once and for all.

-We filed a brief in the ongoing Chicago Police consent decree case opposing the Fraternal Order of Police (FOP)’s request for more time to implement consent decree provisions regarding police officers’ pointing of their firearms at citizens.
+A brief was filed in opposition to the Fraternal Order of Police (FOP)’s request for more time to implement consent decree provisions regarding police officers’ pointing of their firearms at citizens.

 The community-driven coalition released their comments focused on systemic policy reforms of CPD and the City’s 911 operations to prevent excessive force against Black and Latino Chicagoans and people with disabilities.
 The coalition emphasized guaranteeing the enforceability and transparency of reform, diverting people—including people with disabilities– away from the criminal justice system and ensuring that whenever possible, police eliminate the need for force, including in schools.

 The Campbell v.
 City of Chicago groups identify ten demands that must be reflected in the final consent decree.
 That document can be read here.

 After reaching an unprecedented agreement with the Illinois Attorney General and Chicago Mayor, the community coalition has released the Community Consent Decree, addressing almost every aspect of CPD operations—including how the CPD interacts with Black and Brown communities, people with disabilities, young people, women and LGBTQI individuals.

 The proposed decree also overhauls the accountability and disciplinary systems and describes new performance metrics for the evaluation of officers.